 - Always have a bucket of water or fire extinguisher in the shop

 Having insufficient ventilation is extremely dangerous, so until you don’t have a proper one, don’t even start working.
 Both gas and coal forge requires good ventilation.
 Gas forge produces carbon monoxide while coal forge produces sulfur.
 You want to avoid breathing in both of them at all costs, especially carbon monoxide which can be instantly fatal in some cases.

-This is why having the carbon monoxide detector is a must if you are working with a gas forge.
+This is why having a carbon monoxide detector is a must if you are working with a gas forge.
 On the other hand, if you have a coal forge, I would recommend having a chimney that will take out toxic gases.
 The breathing of these toxic gases can lead to dizziness vomiting, nausea, and sometimes even death.
 However, if you are doing blacksmithing work outside, there is no problem but if you work inside, make sure you have enough airflow in the workshop.

 - Having a chimney